Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 # HC-1

+HC-1 is the core module for the pachde (#d) HC One plugin.
+All other modules in the plugin are companions for HC-1, and don't do anything without HC-1 in the patch.

 HC-1 supports the Haken Continuum and other Haken Audio Eagan Matrix-based devices like the Eagan Matrix Eurorack module (EMM) and the Osmose from Expressive E.
 It is focused on having quick and easy access to presets on the device, favorites, plus CV control of the most essential performance settings, on a compact panel.